danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, set the origin to the location of the sink, as described above.
-Then simply change to spherical coordinates using the “change coordinate
+Then simply change to spherical coordinates using the ``change coordinate systems``
-systems” option in :ref:`sec:menu-o`.
+option in :ref:`sec:menu-o`.
 Alternatively, compute the radius using
-the “calculate extra quantities” option in the :ref:`sec:menu-d`.
+the ``calculate extra quantities`` option in the :ref:`sec:menu-d`.

 Automatically adapting plot limits to match aspect ratio of output device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An option to automatically adjust the plot limits to match the aspect ratio of the output device is given in the l)imits menu, and is also prompted for whenever the paper size is changed (via the “change paper size” option in the p)age menu, see :ref:`sec:papersize`).
+An option to automatically adjust the plot limits to match the aspect ratio of the output device is given in the :ref:`sec:menu-l`, and is also prompted for whenever the paper size is changed (via the ``change paper size`` option in the :ref:`sec:menu-p`, see :ref:`sec:papersize`).

 Plotting with log axes.
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Log axes can be set either interactively (by pressing ’l’ with the
+Log axes can be set either interactively (by pressing ``l`` with the
-cursor over the desired axis) or manually via the “apply log or inverse
+cursor over the desired axis) or manually via the ``apply log or inverse
-transformations to columns” option in the l)imits menu.
+transformations to columns`` option in the :ref:`sec:menu-l`.
 To use
 logarithmic axes labels as well, see :ref:`sec:loglabels`.

 Plotting the square root, inverse or square of a quantity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Columns can be logged, inverted, sqrt-ed, squared or any combination of the above via the “apply log or inverse transformations to columns” option in the :ref:`sec:menu-l`.
+Columns can be logged, inverted, sqrt-ed, squared or any combination of the above via the ``apply log or inverse transformations to columns`` option in the :ref:`sec:menu-l`.
 If you have any additional transformations you would find useful please let me know, as it is straightforward to add more.